 The Woodland garden and the Dôme

-The stone dome is to be discovered behind the hedges and near the spring that provides drinking water for the château.
-It was restored in 2005 by Manolo da Silva (he has been working in the park for 30 years!).
+The stone dome is hidden away behind the hedges and near the spring that provides drinking water for the château.
+It was restored in 2005 by Manolo da Silva (who has been working in the park for 30 years).

-This structure (end of the 16th century) is more ancient than the château itself.
-From there you can see and not be seen… It is an intimate setting ideal for refined suppers or memorable children’s afternoon parties.
+This structure (dating from the late 16th century) is more ancient than the château itself.
+From there you can see and not be seen… It is an intimate setting, ideal for refined suppers or memorable children’s afternoon parties.

-Since strollers, just like children, enjoy adventuring out beyond the hedges, with the help of landscapist Astrid Verspieren, Philippine and Valentine de Ganay (mother and daughter) sketched a new itinerary.
+Since walkers, just like children, enjoy exploring beyond the hedges, Philippine de Ganay and her daughter Valentine devised a new walk, with the help of landscape designer Astrid Verspieren.
 This is neither a garden nor a grove but a peregrination on the edge of light… akin to an aquarium.
-One follows a water line.
-On one side, trunks darkened by ivy and collections of ferns and on the other, patches of ground-cover plants with white flowers that enhance naked and pruned trunks.
-A quiet atmosphere, sheltered, mysterious, preparing us for the colourful vegetal fireworks of the Japanese Garden.
-A contemporary landscape, a new chapter, recently added to the five centuries of garden history that already illustrates Courances…
+The walker is guided by a stream.
+On one side of the water, trunks darkened by ivy and collections of ferns, and on the other, patches of ground-cover plants with white flowers that show off to great effect the bare trunks of pruned trees.
+A quiet, sheltered and mysterious atmosphere, preparing us for fireworks in the form of the dramatic colours of the Japanese Garden.
+A contemporary landscape, a new chapter, recently added to the five centuries of garden history already illustrated in the park of Courances…